Subscription Software Agreement

 10.7.1.
 Motorola Use of Customer Data.
 To the extent permitted by law, Customer grants Motorola and its subcontractors a right to use Customer Data and a royalty-free, worldwide, non-exclusive license to use Customer Data (including to process, host, cache, store, reproduce, copy, modify, combine, analyze, create derivative works from such Customer Data and to communicate, transmit, and distribute such Customer Data to third parties engaged by Motorola) to (a) perform Services and provide the Subscription Software under the Agreement, (b) analyze the Customer Data to operate, maintain, manage, and improve Motorola products and services, and (c) create new products and services.
 Customer agrees that this Agreement, along with the Documentation, are Customer’s complete and final documented instructions to Motorola for the processing of Customer Data.
 Any additional or alternate instructions must be agreed to according to the Change Order process.
 Customer represents and warrants to Motorola that Customer’s instructions, including appointment of Motorola as a processor or sub-processor, have been authorized by the relevant controller.

 10.7.2.
 Collection, Creation, Use of Customer Data.
-Customer further represents and warrants that the Customer Data, Customer’s collection, creation, and use of the Customer Data (including in connection with Motorola’s Software and Services), and Motorola’s use of such Customer Data in accordance with the Agreement, will not violate any laws or applicable privacy notices or infringe any third-party rights (including intellectual property and privacy rights).
-Customer also represents and warrants that the Customer Data will be accurate and complete, and that Customer has obtained all required consents, provided all necessary notices, and met any other applicable legal requirements with respect to collection and use (including Motorola’s and its subcontractors’ use) of the Customer Data as described in the Agreement.
+Customer further represents and warrants that the Customer Data, Customer’s collection, creation, and use of the Customer Data (including in connection with Motorola’s Software and Services), and Motorola’s use of such Customer Data in accordance with the Agreement, will comply with all laws and will not violate any applicable privacy notices or infringe any third-party rights (including intellectual property and privacy rights).
+It is Customer’s responsibility to obtain all required consents, provided all necessary notices, and met any other applicable legal requirements with respect to collection and use (including Motorola’s use) of the Customer Data as described in the Agreement.

 10.7.3.
 Sub-processors.
 Customer agrees that Motorola may engage sub-processors who in turn may engage additional sub-processors to Process personal data in accordance with this Agreement.
 When engaging sub-processors, Motorola will enter into agreements with the sub-processors to bind them to data processing obligations to the extent required by law.

 10.8.
 Data Retention and Deletion.
-Except for anonymized Customer Data, as described above, or as otherwise provided under the Agreement, Motorola will delete all Customer Data following termination or expiration of this Subscription Software Agreement or the applicable Addendum or Ordering Document, with such deletion to occur no later than ninety (90) days following the applicable date of termination or expiration, unless otherwise required to comply with applicable law.
+Except as expressly provided otherwise under the Agreement, Motorola will delete all Customer Data following termination or expiration of this Subscription Software Agreement or the applicable Addendum or Ordering Document, with such deletion to occur no later than ninety (90) days following the applicable date of termination or expiration, unless otherwise required to comply with applicable law.
 Any requests for the exportation or download of Customer Data must be made by Customer to Motorola in writing before expiration or termination, subject to Section 14.9 – Notices.
 Motorola will have no obligation to retain such Customer Data beyond expiration or termination unless the Customer has purchased extended storage from Motorola through a mutually executed Ordering Document.

 10.9.
 Service Use Data.
 Customer understands and agrees that Motorola may collect and use Service Use Data for its own purposes, including the uses described below.
 Motorola may use Service Use Data to (a) operate, maintain, manage, and improve existing and create new products and services, (b) test products and services, (c) to aggregate Service Use Data and combine it with that of other users, and (d) to use anonymized or aggregated data for marketing, research or other business purposes.
 Service Use Data may be disclosed to third parties.
 It is Customer’s responsibility to notify Authorized Users of Motorola’s collection and use of Service Use Data and to obtain any required consents, provide all necessary notices, and meet any other applicable legal requirements with respect to such collection and use, and Customer represents and warrants to Motorola that it has complied and will continue to comply with this Section.